 For that reason, we’ve designed the perfect weight training workout for anyone who’s looking to push themselves.

 The bench press is truly a staple of weightlifting.
-What’s amazing about this exercise is that with the right instructions, everyone can do it.
-It’s a versatile exercise, so if you are a beginner, you can easily opt for smaller weights.
+What’s impressive about this exercise is that with the proper instructions, everyone can do it.
+In addition, it’s a versatile exercise, so if you are a beginner, you can easily opt for smaller weights.
 But if you want to push yourself, you have a range of heavier plates to choose from.

 As with every exercise, it is essential that you warm up before you attempt this.
 Don’t be afraid to push yourself, but don’t overdo it, either!

 Lie down on a flat bench first.
 Make sure you are comfortable and shift your feet around until you know you are grounded.
 The bar should be right above your chest.
 When you lift it, keep your arms wider apart than your shoulders so that you have a good grip on it.
 Breathe in and slowly bring the bar down to your chest.
 On an exhale, bring it upwards.

 Of course, if you have yet to work your way up towards a heavier set, you can try this exercise with dumbbells, as well.

 This exercise requires strong biceps and is perfect for someone working out regularly.
 However, you will be training using your own bodyweight instead of using weights!
 And don’t worry, there are ways to help you build up the strength to do a proper chin-up and, with enough training, you should be able to achieve this.

 All you need for this exercise is a chin-up bar – make sure it’s installed correctly.
 Your grip on it should be an underhand one, meaning that your palms will be facing you.
 Make sure you have a good grip on the bar and, on an exhale, pull yourself up until your chin is above the bar.
 Then, slowly lower yourself back down and repeat.

 You can cross your ankles so that the weight distribution is equal.